 With the third line, we are relaying all local mail on the VM to the local machine.

-After setting that up, I restarted smtpd on both the local machine and the VM using rcctl restart smtpd.
+.
 Then I tested a local email on the VM, which worked fine.
 Then I tested an emailing from Gmail to my domain, which also worked.
 This took significantly more setup, but is less clunky, and results in faster mail delivery.

 After successful testing, I commented out the cron job on the local machine that downloaded the emails, since it was not needed any longer.
 I didn't delete it completely, because it may be useful in the future to temporarily switch back to the configuration that does not relay email, such as if there is an extended outage of the local machine and I need to store the email on the VM until the outage is resolved.
-I also added etc/hostname.wg0 to the etc/backup_list file on both the local machine and the VM, to make sure the Wireguard configuration is backed up.
+I also added etc/hostname.wg0

 bentley@ also mentioned setting up MTA-STS, to force the use of TLS when transferring mail.
 I looked into this, but it doesn't work with self signed certificates on the MX, and I don't want to be bothered to setup acme-client and run httpd on the VM.
 I consider the risk added by those, while very small, to be still higher than the risk of someone attempting a MITM attack on my email server.